 Given plan and annual report is regular activity of ICANN anyway, this recommendation will not impose extra workload for ICANN.
 Metrics tracking will impact Registrar, Registry, Compliance Team, etc., while the whole community will benefit from the implementation of this recommendation.

-[ADD IMPACT IF NOT ADDRESSED, ALIGNMENT WITH ICANN MISSION AND RT SCOPE]
+Under new Bylaws section 4.5, ICANN is in the process of developing an Annual Review Implementation Report, which will discuss the status of the implementation of all review processes required by Section 4.6 and the status of ICANN's implementation of the recommendations set forth in the final reports issued by the review teams to the Board following the conclusion of such review ("Annual Review Implementation Report").

 Feasibility of Recommendation: The measuring of implementation should not be easy, the challenging part would be the design of the metrics.